MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Compliance/Get-MgBetaComplianceEdiscoveryCaseSourceCollectionLastEstimateStatisticsOperation.md

 # Get-MgBetaComplianceEdiscoveryCaseSourceCollectionLastEstimateStatisticsOperation

 ## SYNOPSIS
-The last estimate operation associated with the sourceCollection.
+Get the last estimateStatisticsOperation object associated with a source collection.

 ## SYNTAX